nishio/learn_language/README.rst

 All test codes for coderunner are under these license:

 - If no arthor are specified, it is public domain.
-- If some arthor are specified, it is CC-BY 2.0.
+- If no license are specified and some arthors are specified, it is CC-BY 2.0.

 Its purpose is not to disturb reader's work.